Exodus-Privacy/etip/README.md

-# ETIP - εxodus trackers investigation platform
+# ETIP - εxodus tracker investigation platform
 ETIP is meant to ease investigations on tracker detection.
 For the moment, it offers few functionalities:
 * track all modifications on trackers
 * detect rules collisions for both network and code signature